brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 __CloudTrail: How can we ensure logs are retained for X years in accordance with our compliance standards?__
 * By default, log files are kept indefinitely.
 * Use S3 Object Lifecycle Management to remove the files after the required period of time or move files to AWS Glacier for more cost-effective long-term storage.

+__CloudTrail: Multi-region__
+* Configure CloudTrail to deliver log files from multiple regions in a single AWS account into a single S3 bucket.
+* New region launches in AWS partition -> CloudTrail automatically creates Trail in new region with same settings as your original trail.

 AWS CloudWatch: real-time monitoring for resources and applications (utilisation / operational performance)
 * __CW Metrics / CW Custom Metrics__: CPU utilisation, network utilisation